Kathford-IT-Club-KIC/kathcode/README.md

 ## Registration

-To register for KathCode, please fill out the [registration form](https://forms.gle/vvubX45GGVV3evXE8) and submit the registration fee of NRs 2000.
+To register for KathCode, please fill out the [registration form](https://www.kathcode.kathford.edu.np/register) and submit the registration fee of NRs 5000 (After selection).

 ## Rules